-Lessons Learned from the Architect -
+Lessons Learned from the architect -

 - Providing common areas for residents such as the landscaped courtyard extends the living area to the outdoors.
-This area, with its natural daylighting and water conserving plantings, also filters the air and efficiently moderates the temperature.
+This area with its natural daylighting and water conserving plantings also filters the air and efficiently moderates the temperature.
 As a living space with many attributes, the outdoor courtyard serves as a model of efficiency for the interior spaces to emulate.

 - Maximum apartment unit size limits from the funding providers required that the units be compact and efficient.
-In order to make the units still inviting and open, tall ceilings and large bay windows are used to provide natural lighting and the feeling of more space within the units.
+In order to make the units still be inviting and open, tall ceilings and large bay windows are used to provide natural lighting and the feeling of more space within the units.

 - Since the units are relatively small, we increased our focus on providing usable communal gathering spaces.
 From the community room and adjacent outdoor courtyard, to the upper level sunroom and terrace, to the spacious lobby, providing spaces where people can congregate was a priority.

 - The sustainable design strategies focused on items that will directly affect the tenants.
 As the people living there will be in the lowest income ranges, some formerly homeless, we concentrated on elements that will directly affect both their utility bills and their personal comfort.
 Energy savings with a compact well-insulated building envelope, water savings with low flow fixtures, and healthy indoor air with low VOC paints and carpets were the main goals of sustainability.